go-awesome/v0.15/README.md

 # v0.15 of µWebSockets

-µWS ("[micro](https://en.wikipedia.org/wiki/Micro-)WS") is fast and lightweight message passing for the web.
+µWS ("[micro](https://en.wikipedia.org/wiki/Micro-)WS") is fast and lightweight async message passing for the modern web.

 #### Pub/sub
 One of the most popular usages of WebSockets is to deliver a message sent under a topic to all subscribers of said topic.
 This functionality is easy to implement and even easier to completely mess up, resulting in a very inefficient solution.